FloHofstetter/wcid-keras/README.md

   val_images            Path to the folder containing RGB validation images. val_masks             Path to the folder containing validation masks. extension             Name of the file extension.
-For example: '-e jpg''.
+For example: '-e jpg''. background_pth        Path to direcotry contatining images used for background switch augmentation.
+                        For example: '/path_to/random_images/'.

 optional arguments:
   -h, --help